kermitgrey/covid19_review/README.md

         <li> generateCovidDaily - This receives a file (from 6 below) and transforms
              that file into a daily count of either cases or deaths and writes it out to file.</li>
-        <li> retrieveExternalData - This retrieves a couple of csv files from an
+        <li> retrieveCovidData - This retrieves a couple of csv files from an
              external website and calls the function (in 5 above) that transforms those files into daily counts of confirmed cases or deaths.</li>
     </ol>